 Our members ride all levels of distance and we now have several members who have completed a ‘Super Randonneur’ series which is the completion of a 200km, 300km, 400km and 600km event within an Audax year which runs from Oct 1 to Sept 30 (shorter events can be swapped with longer events ie 3 x 400km and a 600km event would count)

-If you're looking to start some long distance cycling you'll find some friendly faces who can offer whatever help and encourage you need.
+If you’re looking to start some long distance cycling you’ll find some friendly faces who can offer whatever help, advice or encouragement you might need.